mkner/robo-util/docs/functions.rst

 .. function:: rad2deg(rad)

-  Converts angle in radians to degrees
+  Converts an angle in radians to degrees

   :param  rad:  input angle in radians